 Description:

-If needed, you may register separately for legal update and cultural diversity of the in-service week.
+If needed, you may register separately for legal updates and cultural diversity of the in-service week.

 Legal Update will be held on Monday (4 hours), and Cultural Diversity (4 Hours) on Monday.